7emotions/SASS/README.md

-# SimReferee
+# SASS
-Simulated serial port referee system
+Serial Arbitration System Simulator

 ## How to Use